-ARP builds and maintains a table of <protocol type, sender protocol address, sender hardware address>, which is used to resolve addresses quickly.
+To resolve addresses quickly, ARP builds and maintains a translation table with entries containing the protocol type, sender protocol address, and sender hardware address.

 When a host wants to translate an IPv4 address to a MAC address, the host calls the Address Resolution module.
 The Address Resolution module checks its table for the <protocol type, target protocol address> pair.
 If the table contains the mapping, it will return the MAC address for the IPv4 address.

 Each host on the LAN will check to see if their address matches the target IP address in the ARP request.
-If a host has the target protocol address, it updates its table with the details of the request sender, and sends an ARP reply to the sender .
+If a host is assigned the target protocol address, it updates its table with the details of the request sender, and sends an ARP reply to the sender .

 ARP packets are sent in Ethernet frames, with the protocol version set to ARP .

-An ARP packet comes in two forms: request and reply.
-Both share the same format:
+There are two types of ARP packets: request and reply.
+Both share the same format.

 In ARP, a protocol address is the address of the protocol that is being resolved (e.g. IPv4).
 The hardware address is the address of the link layer protocol (e.g. Ethernet).

-The Hardware type field specifies the hardware protocol type (Ethernet is 1).
+The Hardware Type field specifies the hardware protocol type (Ethernet is

-Protocol type specifies the protocol type of the protocol addresses (IPv4 is 0x0800).
+Protocol Type specifies the protocol type of the protocol addresses (IPv4 is

-HAL (Hardware address length) is the length in octets of the hardware address.
+HAL (Hardware Address Length) is the length of the hardware address in octets.

-PAL (Protocol address length) is the length in octets of the protocol address.
+PAL (Protocol Address Length) is the length of the protocol address in octets.

-Operation is the operation that the sender is performing. request is 1, reply is 2.
+Operation is the operation that the sender is performing.
+Request is